wotbrew/relic/README.md

 ![tests](https://github.com/wotbrew/relic/actions/workflows/tests.yml/badge.svg)

-`STATUS: Early alpha, will eat your homework, set laptop on fire, use at own risk`
+`STATUS: Early alpha, will eat your homework, may set laptop on fire, new versions may break your code.
+Use at own risk`

 ```clojure
 [com.wotbrew/relic "0.1.1"]
 ```

-`relic` is a Clojure/Script in-memory database and data processing library, inspired by Codd's relational algebra.
+`relic` is an experimental Clojure/Script in-memory database and data processing library.

-It has materialized views (with incremental maintenance), change tracking, constraints and SQL-like query DSL.

-It is an attempt to deliver in memory the programming model described by the [tar pit](http://curtclifton.net/papers/MoseleyMarks06a.pdf) paper.
+It was built in a lockdown induced _strange mood_ to deliver in memory a clojure flavoured version of the functional relational model described by the [tar pit](http://curtclifton.net/papers/MoseleyMarks06a.pdf) paper.

 ```clojure